alanjeffares/joint-ensembles/README.md

 python src/imagenet.py <tag>
 ```
 After the experiment is complete the results can be found in the `results/` folder.

+**Diagnostics**

+Download the results of the Bayesian optimization sweep from [the following link](https://drive.google.com/drive/folders/1WN8uEkxRbyV5DAnJuZWfvAN0BRyJkbLl?usp=sharing).

+Then simply run the cells in `src/diagnostics.ipynb` corresponding to each of the three post-hoc experiments.

+**Plotting**

+A plotting notebook is provided in `src/plotting/generate_figure.ipynb` illustrating how the outputs of *sweep* and *ImageNet* experiments can be plotted.

 ### Citation